hereismari/UVaCPTracker/README.md

 # UVa Competitive Programming Tracker

-## TODO
+## Work in progress

 UVaCPTracker is a chrome extension that makes easier to keep track of how many problems of the [Competitive Programming](http://cpbook.net/) a user has already solved.

+This extension uses the [uhunt api](http://uhunt.felix-halim.net/api) to get the data.

 Copyright Marianne Linhares Monteiro, mariannelinharesm@gmail.com.